jzabroski/Home/EntityFramework/Core/README.md

        at Microsoft.EntityFrameworkCore.Update.Internal.BatchExecutor.Execute(DbContext _, ValueTuple`2 parameters)
     ```
 4. `IDENTITY_INSERT is set to OFF` warnings may occur if you accidentally assigned a non-default (non-zero) value to an `Id` column.
 For example, if you are configuring a SQL Server unit test's SUT with AutoFixture, make sure you specify `Without(y => y.Id);`
     a.
 This can happen with many-to-many mappings or one-to-one mappings or one-to-many mappings.
 Anything, really.
+For example, if you defined a one-to-one where you should have defined a one-to-many, then you might get this error.
+    b.
+When defining a `HasOne(x => x.BadEntity).WithOne(x => x.OtherEntity).HasForeignKey("");` - if this is supposed to be a one-to-many, this will cause EFCore to generate a column for the `BadEntityId` insert statement.
+    c.
+Check the order in which you register things in AutoFixture.

 # EFCore Naming Conventions